Kevin King (politician)

 Kevin Francis King (11 October 1922 – 28 January 1983) was an Australian politician.

-He was born in Yarram to farmer George Edward King and Myrtle Daphne Green.
+King was born in Yarram to farmer George Edward King and Myrtle Daphne Green.
 He held a variety of jobs as a young man, and during World War II worked on the Alice Springs-Darwin road for the Commonwealth Construction Corps.
 He was also a motor mechanics instructor for the Netherlands East Indies Army.
 From 1945 to 1948 he worked for a sports car company in Brisbane, but he returned to Melbourne in 1948 to work in a store.
 In 1951 he joined the Labor Party, and that year married Rosalie Szabo, with whom he had a son.
 He qualified as a woolclasser, working in Victoria and Tasmania until 1961, when he became the manager of a Melbourne wool store.

-In 1979 he was elected to the Victorian Legislative Assembly as the Labor member for Springvale.
+In 1979 King was elected to the Victorian Legislative Assembly as the Labor member for Springvale.
 He held the seat until his death at Prahran in 1983.